ich777/docker-DoH-Client/README.md

 If you have any questions feel free to ask them on the support thread in the Unraid Forums.

-Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' without quotes, get them from here: https://github.com/m13253/dns-over-https/releases)
+Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' without quotes, get them from here: https://github.com/m13253/dns-over-https/releases or set it to 'latest' without quotes to check on every startup for a new version)

 The Docker needs to be run in bridge mode and a Fixed IP address and with the CAP and SYSCTL in the run example below added.